petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/consuming-graphql-apis.md

     }
     ```

 1. Make the request by visiting `http://localhost:8080/o/api` again.
-Click the *Show GraphQL* button.
+Click *GraphQL*.

 1. Paste your JSON document into the Query Variables box at the lower left.